 Form data is saved in address sets, that consist of standard information like name, street, zip, location or phone number.
 Selecting an entry from the list will automatically fill all relevant fields in the web form, if the information exist in the address set.

-AutoFill information can be managed in the Chrome options, by clicking on the Tools icon in the Chrome header and then Options.
-The Form AutoFill button is listed on the Personal Stuff tab.
+AutoFill information can be managed in the Chrome options, by clicking on the menu icon in the Chrome header and then on Settings.Scroll down on the page that opens and select advanced at the bottom of the page to display additional preferences.

 There, all addresses that have been entered are listed, with the option to edit them directly in the interface to add, remove or edit parts of the address.

-Credit card information are not displayed fully in plain text in the menu, only the last four digits and the expiration date are shown.
+Credit card data is not displayed fully in plain text in the menu, only the last four digits and the expiration date are shown.

-The same menu contains a checkbox to disable autofill in Google Chrome (by unchecking enable AutoFill to fill out web forms in a single click).
-The feature in its current form is not supporting the addition of custom fields in an address set, something that our favorite password manager extension Last Pass - which is also available for Google Chrome - supports.
+The feature does not supporting custom fields in an address set, something that our favorite password manager extension Last Pass - which is also available for Google Chrome - supports.
+If a site requests additional information, it is necessary to enter those manually.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.